RedHatInsights/platform-changelog-go/README.md

 This API will provide JSON responses to the requesting entity, mainly the [Platform Changelog Frontend](https://www.github.com/redhatinsights/platform-changelog).

-Initally, the service supports only Github webhooks authenticated via secret token, but will eventually also support Gitlab and Deployments hooks from Tekton.
+The service supports Github and Gitlab webhooks authenticated via secret token, and it will eventually support Deployments hooks from Tekton.

 ## Architecture